Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Discussion and Conclusions

 In this work, a model to represent allosteric regulation in a metabolic pathway is presented.
 In this approach, the enzymes are considered to have slow dynamics and to be therefore constant.
 Metabolites have faster dynamics and a ODE system based on an end-product control structure \cite{goelzer2008reconstruction, goelzer2014towards} is studied.

-Considering that allosteric processes occur very fast, the mechanist of regulation is supposed to act as a switched feedback control that is modulated according to the concentration of the end-product of the metabolic pathway.
-Then, a differential inclusion is defined for the discontinuous switched system and the existence and right uniqueness of an absolutely continuous solution is proved.
+Considering that allosteric processes occur very fast, the mechanis{m} of regulation is supposed to act as a switched feedback control that is modulated according to the concentration of the end-product of the metabolic pathway.
+Then, a differential inclusion is defined for the discontinuous {switching} system and the existence and right uniqueness of an absolutely continuous solution is proved.

-Moreover, the qualitative behavior of the absolutely continuous solution is analyzed and three possible trajectories are observed: \begin{itemize} \item There is a positive sliding mode and the switched system reaches it.
-Then the switched system stabilizes at the sliding mode. \item There is a positive sliding mode and the constant input ON is larger than a threshold defined by the sliding mode.
-Then the switched system oscillates around the sliding mode. \item The system with the constant input ON has a positive equilibrium point and the switched system converges uniformly and asymptotically to this, because the constant input ON is smaller than the threshold defined by the positive sliding mode (in this case the equilibrium point of the switched system is equal to or lower than the sliding mode entry by entry), or because there is no positive sliding mode. \end{itemize}
+Moreover, the qualitative behavior of the absolutely continuous solution is analyzed and three possible trajectories are observed: \begin{itemize} \item There is a positive sliding mode and the {switching} system reaches it.
+Then the {switching} system stabilizes at the sliding mode. \item There is a positive sliding mode and the constant input ON is larger than a threshold defined by the sliding mode.
+Then the {switching} system oscillates around the sliding mode. \item The system with the constant input ON has a positive equilibrium point and the {switching} system converges uniformly and asymptotically to this, because the constant input ON is smaller than the threshold defined by the positive sliding mode (in this case the equilibrium point of the {switching} system is equal to or lower than the sliding mode entry by entry), or because there is no positive sliding mode. \end{itemize}

-It has also been shown that the solution of the differential inclusion can be approximated by a sequence of solutions to continuous differential equations (with smooth or piecewise-linear continuous inputs).
+{Novel features presented in this work for the study of oscillatory behaviors are the reversibility of reactions in the metabolic pathway and the use of differential inclusions to characterize the system solutions.

+The approach of Filippov \cite{filippov1988differential} was necessary to study the discontinuous systems \eqref{end_product_feedback}, \eqref{end_product_feedback_st} and \eqref{diff_decay}.
+The existence and uniqueness of their solutions are based on that.
+In \Cref{sec_continuous}, we have proved that the dynamics of the discontinuous system can be approximated by continuous equations with more complex inputs than the classical sigmoid or monotone piecewise linear functions.
+We can then conclude that the analysis with differential inclusions has allowed to also rigorously characterize the dynamical behavior of a class of continuous feedback systems with reversible reactions and smooth or piecewise linear inputs.
+These results are new to our knowledge, specially concerning the oscillatory behavior.}

 Finally, the results obtained with this approach are potentially useful for reducing a genetic-metabolic network with slow and fast dynamics using the theory of singularly perturbed system.